Old School RuneScape: Awards and nominations

-The game was nominated for the "Heritage" and "Best Role-Playing Game" awards at The Independent Game Developers' Association Awards 2018 and 2019, and won the award for "EE Mobile Game of the Year" at the 15th British Academy Games Awards.
-In addition, it won the award for "Best Mobile Game" at the Develop:Star Awards, whereas its other nomination was for "Best Innovation".
-It was also nominated for "Game of the Year" and "Best Live Ops" at the Pocket Gamer Mobile Games Awards.
+The game was nominated for the Heritage and Best Role-Playing Game awards at The Independent Game Developers' Association Awards 2018 and 2019, and won EE Mobile Game of the Year at the 15th British Academy Games Awards.
+It also won Best Mobile Game at the Develop:Star Awards, where it was nominated for Best Innovation.
+It was also nominated for Game of the Year and Best Live Ops at the Pocket Gamer Mobile Games Awards.